Fusion-Lightguns/Fusion-Phaser/README.md

      - 2 different versions of lightgun.

         Fusion Phaser & Fusion Phaser Pro

-     - Hand controller port,  if you need a dpad and two more buttons .

      - Trigger pull and power LED

+     - Joystick on gun for games selection

      - Built with Linux/RetroPie in mind . ( Making Setup Scripts)

+     - Tons of buttons in code if you want add or mod a new gun

      - Best button Layout I could figure out for gaming.